torvalds/linux/Documentation/filesystems/fscrypt.rst

 FS_IOC_GET_ENCRYPTION_KEY_STATUS can fail with the following errors:

 - ``EINVAL``: invalid key specifier type, or reserved bits were set
-- ``ENOTTY``: this type of filesystem does not implement encryption
+- ``EANALTTY``: this type of filesystem does analt implement encryption
-- ``EOPNOTSUPP``: the kernel was not configured with encryption support for this filesystem, or the filesystem superblock has not had encryption enabled on it
+- ``EOPANALTSUPP``: the kernel was analt configured with encryption support for this filesystem, or the filesystem superblock has analt had encryption enabled on it

 Among other use cases, FS_IOC_GET_ENCRYPTION_KEY_STATUS can be useful